 Exploration and Production (E&P) companies face unique data challenges when integrating newly acquired assets.
 The sheer volume of land ownership, working interest, market contracts, and well information crossing multiple functions requires extra time and effort to clean up during the integration.
-Therefore, many E&P companies avoid much of the needed clean-up work during integration, causing inefficiencies in processing revenue, regulatory reporting and land administration.
-Oftentimes the result is material weaknesses, joint venture audit exposure, royalty owner lawsuits, excessive prior period adjustments and delays in financial reporting.
+Therefore, many E&P companies avoid much of the necessary clean-up work during integration.
+They may state, “We will clean up the data later,” and find themselves unable to make time for cleanup afterward.
+Avoiding cleanup causes inefficiencies in processing revenue, regulatory reporting, and land administration.
+Often, the result is material weaknesses, joint venture audit exposure, royalty owner lawsuits, excessive prior period adjustments, and delays in financial reporting.

 Avoid the integration exposure by planning accordingly and paying close attention to these three areas: